willswats/youtube-alternative-switch/README.md

 ## How to Use

-The context menu (accessed by right clicking) and keyboard shortcuts will only work on URLs starting with:
+The context menu (accessed by right clicking) and keyboard shortcuts will only work on URLs starting with (by default):

 - `https://youtube.com/watch?v=`
 - `https://piped.video/watch?v=`
 - `https://yewtu.be/watch?v=`
 - `https://chatreplay.stream/videos/`

+The piped and invidious URLs can be changed in `about:addons` -> Preferences.

 ### Keyboard Shortcuts